From Pahoa’s Hwy 130:

 Weekend passes include camping for both Friday and Saturday.

-There will be NO CAMPING ALLOWED on Sunday night if you are not a staff member or explicity given permission by Jillian Berry.
+There will be NO CAMPING ALLOWED on Sunday night if you are not a staff member assigned to clean up on Monday morning.

 You are encouraged to bring your own water.